 If one component blocks, the entire applications will be preempted.
 The remaining n-1 timeslices will end and the all the gang components will resume when the other thread gets unblocked.
-Smart scheduling can take care of it too, by adjusting the priority.
+Smart scheduling can take care of this issue too, by adjusting the priority.
+This will hold off from relinquishing the CPU allowing the other threads to continue to do useful work.